marksgraham/OCT-Converter/README.md

 Are welcome!
 Please open a [new issue](https://github.com/marksgraham/OCT-Converter/issues/new) to discuss any potential contributions.

 ## Updates
+18 November 2022
+- Initial supported for reading the Zeiss Dicom format.

 7 August 2022
 - Contours (layer segmentations) are now extracted from .e2e files.
 - Acquisition date is now extracted from .e2e files.